Ligengxin96/CheckMyHerokuServerHealth/README.md

-# CheckMyHerokuServerHealth
+# CheckMyServerApiHealth
-Call my Heroku server regularly to keep it alive
+Call my server regularly to check it health